dalmiro-huete/users-search-app/README.md

 1. Clone or download the project.
 2. `cd` in the project directory.
-3. `env` file was added in the repository just for demo purposes
+3. `env` file was added in the repository just for demo purposes.
 4. Run `yarn install` or `npm install` to install all dependencies.

 ## Commands